Beat the heat this summer with top tips on staying cool without hiking up our energy bills.

 But don’t wait around.
 They can go out of stock in a wink of an eye.
 We can compare fan prices on Idealo and set our maximum price to our preference.
 Facebook marketplace is also great for buying second hand fans at a discount.

-- Avoid sleeping in the nude
+- Don’t Sleep in the Buff

-- Add some greenery
+- Add Some Greenery

 - Hydrate, hydrate, hydrate